up

 Business Relations and Compliance

 The mission of the Division of Business Relations and Compliance (DBRC) is to plan and implement programmatic strategies to expand business opportunities for minority, female, and disabled business owners as well as Montgomery County small businesses.
-The Office administers the County's Wage Requirements and Prevailing Wage programs for service and...
+The division administers the County's Wage Requirements and Prevailing Wage programs for service and...

 Read More